 I studied jazz at the Royal Academy of Music under the legendary Jeff Clyne, graduating in 2000.
 I've been working since then in various bands.
-I have played in Pharoah Sanders' quartet for all his concerts in Europe since 2012.
-At the start of the Covid lockdowns in the UK I was supposed to be on tour playing orchestral bass with the Who and then on about a hundred gigs with Steve Harley's acoustic band.
-Hopefully these things will happen in 2021 but in the meantime I have time for lots of home recording.
+I played in Pharoah Sanders' quartet for all his concerts in Europe from 2012 until 2022.

 I record from home using a DPA and a ribbon microphone into Logic via an Apogee Duet interface.
 I will send you both tracks so you can blend them to get the bass sound you want.

 I also play bass guitar and have an old precision that records really well.

 Send me a note through the contact button above.

 34 Reviews - 8 Repeat ClientsEndorse Oli Hayhurst

 Oli had the exact feeling I was looking for.

 Can't wait to have you on some more of my songs.

 Awesome bassist!
 Really saved the day on a rush job.
 Can't wait to work with him again. :)